AmandaCIdev/full-stack-capstone/README.md

 ### Future Features
-- Audio & Video books, music, tutorials
+- Audio & Video books, music, educational tutorials tailored for children
-- Users settings (PARENTAL PERMISSION - safe hub similar to facebook but for kids)
+- User Settings: Parental Permission for Safe Hub, a platform similar to Facebook but designed specifically for kids
-- Blog Post
+- Blog Post for children by children
 - Awards and Certificates to Print

 #